MegSpell/HomeFurGood_CapstoneONE/README.md

 ## Standard User Flow

 1. User lands on homepage and sees spotlight dogs
-2. User can use page without sign up or logging in by clicking **Find a Pup** or the search icon in the nav bar to bring them to the search form to look for adoptable dogs by criteria
+2. User can use pageas guest without sign up or logging in by clicking **Find a Pup** or the search icon in the nav bar to bring them to the search form to look for adoptable dogs by criteria
 3. User can click on the dog photo to bring them to the Petfinder official page to see all the dog's info
-4. User can sign up for a new account or log in
+4. User can sign up for a new account and then log in
 5. After logging in, user can search and NOW favorite and unfavorite dogs which will be saved in their favorite dog's list
 6. User can view saved dogs on the **My Favorites** page
 7. User can log out

-There is also a seed file (optional) to run to generate 2 users already signed up with a favorite dog in their list so one can easily see the function of the page in use.
+There is also a seed file (optional) to run to generate 2 users already signed up with a favorite dog in their list so one can easily see the function of the page in use by logging in as one of those users.

 ## API Usage